Suicide: Helping a Friend

 - Don't argue or debate moral issues.

 Be willing to listen.
-One of the most important things for people when they are in crisis, is having someone listen and really hear what they are saying.
-Even if professional help is needed, your friend will be more willing to seek help if you have listened to him or her.
+One of the most important things for people when they are in crisis is having someone listen and really hear what they are saying.

 Voice your concern.
 Take the initiative to ask what is troubling your friend and attempt to overcome reluctance to talk about it.